1. Home

 Year launched: 2020

-Remember when 7-seater cars were predominantly MPVs?
-Van-like machines that said 'I've had children and my days of enjoyment are over' clearer than anything else you could buy?
-Well the Land Rover Defender is certainly not one of those.
+Remember when seven-seater cars were predominantly MPVs?
+Dull-looking machines that said 'I've had children and my days of enjoyment are over' clearer than anything else you could buy?
+Well, the Land Rover Defender is certainly not one of those.

 This is a car that says 'I've had children, but I still know how to have fun', or words to that effect, and it does that straight off the bat with its chunky, take-no-prisoners looks.
 It's not all about appearances though; clever electronics, a deep wading depth and huge suspension travel means the Defender is, according to Land Rover, the toughest off-roader it has ever built.